itslinotlie/google-app-scripts/spreadsheet-to-form.md

 ### Global Setting

-Having recieved feedback from users of the program, I realized that many components of the program was redundant.
-This included copying/pasting "1" for points and "true" for required? for every question, pasting the folder ID for every sheet, and copying the same boolean fields for every new sheet.
+Having recieved feedback from users of the program, I realized that many components of the program were redundant.
+This included copying/pasting "1" for points and "true" for required? for every question, pasting the folder ID into every sheet, and copying the same boolean fields for every new sheet.
 There were also concerns about the inflexibility of the program, such as the need for more than 5 options or wanting to categorize questions to create quizzes based on those tags (rather than just based on question type).
 The solution?
 The global settings page.

 <img src="https://imgur.com/3UGyYaY.png">

+###### The latest version may differ, but the essential components are here

 Gone are the days of going through the codebase to change variables or copying/pasting redundant information.
-The newly designed (although not refined) global setting sheet aims to solve this.
-There are quality of life changes, such as the amount of inital sheet rows/columns when sheets are initialized or having a global folder ID (which can be overrided if a different folder ID is given in a sheet).
-There are also options to make the program more flexible, such as the amount of options for Sheets or the ability to categorize questions by whatever you want to name it.
-The default naming is tag #, but this can be changed to anything (i.e. Knowledge, Thinking, Communication, Application, Unit 2 MC, etc.).
+The newly designed (although not refined) global setting sheet aims to solve this problem.
+There are quality of life changes, such as the ability to change the amount of inital rows/columns when Sheets are initialized or having a global folder ID (which can be overrided if a different folder ID is given in a local Sheet).
+There are also options to make the program more flexible, such as changing the amount of options in a Sheet or the ability to categorize questions with tags.
+The default naming is tag #, but this can be changed to anything (i.e. Knowledge, Thinking, Communication, Application, Unit 2 MC, etc.) and you can then choose a random number of these question-tags in the Sheet (i.e. I want 5 Knowledge, 2 Thinking, 1 Communication).
 If you are feeling frisky, you can also change the default colour scheme of the project.
 Essentially, the program just became a lot more flexible.
-By changing the values on the global settings page, all Forms that will be created will follow the settins, unless specifically overrided on the Sheets page (if possible).
-Thanks to the 10x in pay, this feature was achieved in only a weeks time (:
+By changing the values on the global settings page, all future Forms and Sheets will contain the same settings (unless specifically ocerrided on the local Sheets page).
+The only exception is the tag names: if you want to immediately update the tag names on Sheets, you need to press Add-Ons > Sigma > Update Tag Names, which will update ALL the Sheets with the new set of Tag Names given on the Global Settings Sheet.
+Thanks to a 10x bonus and payraise, this feature was achieved in only a weeks time (:

 ## FAQ

 ### No points?

 If you have added points to a problem, either by hand or via the global settings page, but don't see the point value through the private form, no worries.
 Most likely, you have not set the problem to Required? = true either by hand or via the global settings page.
-This is one of those rules where you figure out after 45 minutes of debugging... (tldr; a question needs to be set to required for it to have points, at least through google scripts)
+This is one of those rules that you figure out after 45 minutes of debugging... (tldr; a question needs to be set to required for it to have points, at least through google scripts)

 ### What is the Folder ID